 Government agencies will generally write to you if you are entitled to money.
 If somebody calls you claiming to be from the Government offering you unexpected money, be cautious.
 Get enough information on the organisation and the caller and then find independent contact details so you can check the legitimacy of what you have been told.

 Wise up to scams - National Consumer Fraud Week 2016.
 An initiative of the Australasian Consumer Fraud Taskforce.
-Department of Commerce is a Member/Partner of the Taskforce and urges you to protect yourself against scams.
+The Department of Mines, Industry Regulation and Safety is a Member/Partner of the Taskforce and urges you to protect yourself against scams.